claraj/sphinx-docs-demo/README.md

 `make html`

-Documentation will be in the form of HTML pages, in _build/html.
+Documentation will be in the form of HTML pages, in _build/html You can open these in a web browser.

 10. Updating documentation